YASH-PRAJAPATI-4903/Java-Interview-Questions/Java-Interview-Questions-main/README.md

 Enum allows specifying a list of values for a Type.
 Consider the example below.
 It declares an enum Season with 4 possible values.

+In programming, it is common to have a type that can only have a finite set of values, such as days of the week, seasons of the year, primary colors, and so on.
+An enumeration, or enum for short, is like a fixed set of constants.

 	enum Season	{
 		WINTER,	SPRING,	SUMMER,	FALL
 	};